 Acquired thrombophilias are not inherited, and usually start in adulthood.

 APS can be treated with low-dose aspirin, which is helpful in pregnancy.
 If you have had a blood clot then warfarin is usually advised instead (or heparin if you are pregnant).
-(See separate leaflet called Antiphospholipid syndrome for more information.)
+See separate leaflet called Antiphospholipid Syndrome for more details.

 Other acquired conditions